What is the vagus nerve responsible for? The vagus nerve and what ailments are associated with it? XI pair - accessory nerve

 Motor

-Nucleus n. hypoglossy
+Nucleus n. hypoglossi

 Muscles of the tongue, musculi infrahyoids

-Human Anatomy S.S.
+Human anatomy S.S.
 Mikhailov, A.V.
 Chukbar, A.G.
 Tsybulkin

 Loading...Loading...